-Wael Ali is Regional Director of CM.com in the Middle East.
-CM.com is a Gartner recognized representative CPaaS vendor.
+Wael Ali is the Regional Director of CM.com in the Middle East.
+CM.com is a Gartner-recognized representative CPaaS vendor.
 Based in Dubai, Wael experiences the growth of CPaaS in the Middle East and will explain this and the benefits of CPaaS for businesses.

 The Middle East is part of the worldwide global market, so the trends here are similar to the trends somewhere else, but of course, there are different levels.

 I see three big trends currently.
 The first one is virtualization, businesses are working less with servers and more in the cloud these days.
 This results in lower investments, no capital expense, no need for data centres and servers, faster time to market and no limitation in locations.

 The second trend is the use of omnichannel.
 Businesses in the Gulf area are using SMS and voice for a very long time but are also looking for other means now.
 For example, chat apps and chatbots are very upcoming to realize one-on-one contact with customers.

 Another trend I witness is automation, especially in e-commerce.
 A customer does one thing in a web shop and the whole process will be automated afterwards.
 From digital marketing to confirmation e-mails, to SMS, to delivery etc. The full customer journey is automated.

 What communication means are mostly used?

 SMS and voice have been used for years.
 In the Gulf countries, wherever you go, everything is linked to your mobile phone number.
 It’s like your second passport.
 For every company that wants to reach a customer, it’s via their mobile phones.
 For voice there are two use cases, call centres use voice to call and promote products.
 When it comes to voice campaigns, so text to speech, it’s more for surveys.
 And these days, chatbots and push notifications are also becoming increasingly bigger.